 – It is durable, has a long battery life and does not wear out easily

-– There are a variety of colours available
+– There are a variety of colors available

 – It allows users to network, share challenges, compare progress. encourage each other and congratulate each other when targets are achieved.